JacobBumgarner/VesselVio/index.md

 ## Vasculature Dataset Analysis and Visualization
-VesselVio is an open-source application designed to allow researchers to analyze and visualize segmented vasculature datasets.
+VesselVio is an open-source application designed for the analysis and visualization of segmented(binarized) vasculature datasets.
 The application is also compatible with annotated datasets and pre-constructed graphs made in other programs.
 <div class="iframe-container">
 <!--   <iframe src='https://gfycat.com/ifr/LastingCourteousEchidna?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe> -->
   <iframe src='https://gfycat.com/ifr/NiftyGracefulAfricanrockpython?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe>